MaximusMutschler/Virtual-Neural-Style-Transfer-Webcam-for-Linux/readme.md

 ## Installation and Starting with Docker:

-### Requirements and Installation when using Docker:
+### Requirements and Installation if using Docker:

 1. Have a good *nvidia* graphics card.
 Best not older than 2 years.
    With a Geforce 2080TI I could achieve 12 fps for the artistic style transfer and 16 fps for the cartoon style